lol-dungeonmaster/kaggle-agents-2025/docs/index.md

 <h2 id="check-for-compaction">Check for compaction</h2>

 <p>One of the features of SC2 that I’m looking forward to working with more is the LLM-assisted context compaction.
 In this implementation I’ve opted for zero-overlap to avoid re-summarizing past events.
 At this point no events are dropped from the context.
 The LLM is known to become confused with statement repetition, so let’s avoid that complication.
-A delightful feature of LLM-compaction is the use of an LLM-as-judge to assess the summary quality with impartiality.
-It’ll note neat things for you like when the tools fail completely or when parts of a user query remain unanswered.</p>
+A delightful feature of LLM-compaction is the use of an LLM-as-judge to assess the context's quality with impartiality.
+It’ll note neat things for you like when the tools fail completely or when parts of a user query remain unanswered.
+That leaves further room for improvements in context management.
+We can prune events that describe failures or reflect and correct on them.</p>

 <div class="language-python highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="c1"># Display context compaction output.
 </span><span class="k">await</span> <span class="nf">check_compaction</span><span class="p">(</span><span class="n">s_svc</span><span class="p">,</span> <span class="n">show_llm</span><span class="o">=</span><span class="bp">True</span><span class="p">)</span>